Empowering People. Transforming Workplaces. Elevating Education.

 Let's collaborate to create a healthier, more productive, and bully-free workplace.

-Do you want to empower students to respond to relational aggression or abuse of power?
+Do you want to empower students to respond to hostility or abuse of power?

-Dr. Kerstin Hecker is a passionate educator and researcher dedicated to understanding the complexities of workplace bullying.
+Dr. Kerstin Hecker is a passionate educator and researcher dedicated to understanding the complexities of workplace hostility and bullying.

 Her work, including in-depth interviews and presentations at the International Association on Workplace Bullying & Harassment conference, provides valuable insights into the individual, interpersonal, and psychosocial aspects of workplace abuse.
 She also lectures as part of university executive and psychology programs.